Sepor High Intensity Induced Roll Magnetic Separator MIH (13)

 The separation of minerals in the magnetic field by the lift type action (which is employed in magnetic separators of the cross belt, ring and disc type) is performed by the induced roll machine.
 Lift type separation is sometimes preferred where minerals have small degrees of difference in their magnetic susceptibilities.
-In some cases, it has been found that the lift type induced roll separator allows coarser materials to be handles than on a standard bottom fed lift type magnet.

 For general research work and mineral analysis, the separator has proven very useful.
 Many minerals may be identified by their magnetic behavior.
 Mineral samples may be split into magnetic and non-magnetic components prior to chemical analysis.
 In this manner, the chemical values may be attributed to particular components, magnetic or non-magnetic.
 By predetermining the chemical analysis of the magnetic fraction, an analysis of extracting and processing the magnetic or non-magnetic components may be more easily made.
 This method of production control many times yields more information as to identify and cause of impurity than can be gained by chemical analysis alone.
-The high intensity magnetic separator is also very useful in the preparation of a flowsheet design, since it is capable of processing up to 220 lbs./hour, and results obtained are scalable to larger production machines.
+The high intensity magnetic separator is also very useful in the preparation of a flowsheet design, since it is capable of processing up to 100 kg/hour, and results obtained are scalable to larger production machines.

 For mineral separation studies, materials may be removed by experimenting with various magnetic force intensities, starting with 0 and increasing the magnetic field strength.
 The magnetic fractions, when graded in accordance with their respective magnetic susceptibility, can be very useful in determining the quantities of various minerals present in an ore.
 In addition, the laboratory separator can be used to train operators of the plant size production separators, since the results obtained from varying the operating conditions will produce similar results on the plant size induced roll magnetic separators.